imballinst/react-bs-datatable/README.md

     * `show`: String.
 The text before select option of `rowsPerPageOption`.
     * `entries`: String.
 The text after select option of `rowsPerPageOption`.
     * `noResults`: String.
 Displayed text if table has empty `tableBody` or `[]`.
 * onSort: Object, consists of keys and values.
 Key is the prop name and value is the quantifier function.
+Each function has a parameter which is the real value of that column.
 Default: `undefined`.
-* onFilter: Object, consists of keys and values.
-Key is the prop name and value is the quantifier function.
-Default: `undefined`.
+* onFilter: see `onSort`.
 * tableBody **(Required)**: Array of objects, each consists of `propNames` and `propValues`, depends on how many columns you define in the header.
 * tableClass: String.
 Classes used in `<table>` element tag.
 Default: `''`.
 * tableHeader **(Required)**: Array of objects, each consists of: